deftio/companders/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Versions
-1.0.1  3 Sep 2012  -- original release
+* 1.0.1  3 Sep 2012  -- original release
-1.0.2 15 Jul 2016  -- updated README.md to markdown format.  updated license to be OSI compliant.  no code changes. some minor doc updates.
-				   -- shout out to John R Strohm giving me the nudge to update the docs here
+* 1.0.2 15 Jul 2016  -- updated README.md to markdown format.  updated license to be OSI compliant.  no code changes. some minor doc updates.
+Thanks to John R Strohm giving me the nudge to update the docs here.

 ## About companding...